melibe23/budget-cypress-exercise/e2e/README.md

 > As a user

-> I want to add category, description and value to the table
+> I want to add category, description, and value to the table

 > So I can see my income/outcome reflected in the table